Melmel14/Advice-Generator/README.md

 ### The challenge

+The  challenge is to build out this advice generator app using the Advice Slip API and get it looking as close to the design as possible.

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size